Crucifixion Fetish

 Prevalence & culture

-The interest is very rare and essentially unquantified.
-It does not appear as a category in the major prevalence surveys of sexual interests (for example the large Joyal, Cosette & Lapierre (2015) survey of fantasies, or Scorolli et al. (2007) work on fetish communities) and it has no organised community of note.
-Its visibility is almost entirely cultural and indirect, inherited from the omnipresence of crucifixion imagery in Western art rather than from any self-identified fetish scene.
+Vanishingly rare, and entirely unquantified.
+It does not appear as a category in the major surveys of sexual interests, including Joyal, Cosette & Lapierre (2015) on unusual fantasies and Scorolli et al. (2007) on fetish communities, and it has no organised scene.
+Its visibility is cultural rather than sexual: it borrows the omnipresence of crucifixion imagery in Western art, which is why the theme can feel familiar while the interest itself remains almost undocumented.

 Safety, consent & law